appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

 x = 5
 ```

 This code stores the number 5 into a variable called `x`.
-Later on, we can use this variable name to retrieve the value:
+Later on, we can use this variable to retrieve the value:

 ```ruby
 x = 5
 puts x
 ```

 In ruby, the equal sign, `=`, is known as the **assignment operator**.
-Ruby evaluates everything to the right of the `=` sign, and stores the result into the variable on the left-hand side.
+Ruby first evaluates everything to the right of the `=`, and then stores the result into the variable on the left-hand side.

+---

 ### What can a variable store?

 **Any object** in Ruby can be stored in a variable.
-This means that we can use variables to store any objects we may encounter.
-Some we're already familiar with:
+Some types of objects we're already familiar with:

 ```ruby
   a = 5